rainjs/rainjs/doc/source/server/nginx_static_routes.rst

 NginX static routes server
 ==========================

-This document describes NginX and how to integrate it with RAIN so it can server static routes.
+This document describes NginX and how to integrate it with RAIN so it can serve static routes.

 -----